uhgall/yo_pull/README.md

 ### Slide gap

-We assume the original YO slide has a **0.1 mm** sample gap (chamber depth).
-This has been assumed and only vaguely validated — treat concentration estimates as rough.
+I think the original YO slide has a **0.1 mm** sample gap (chamber depth).
+I vaguely validated it and it's also the medical standard (Makler chamber so I think that's right.
 A DIY slide using **80 gsm paper** as the spacer hits roughly the same depth (see [Making your own slide](#making-your-own-slide)).

+With that, you get the sperm count per mL by conting the sperm in the frame and dividing by about 8.
+(7.7, actually)

 ### 1. How big should a sperm look?